Met-AUG/raqcoin-test/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the ABCMintCore client software, see http://www.abcmint.org.
+For more information, as well as an immediately useable, binary version of the RaqcoinCore client software, see www.Raqmint.org.

 License
 -------

-ABCMintCore is released under the terms of the GNU GPL v.
+RaqcoinCore is released under the terms of the GNU GPL v.
 3 license.
 See https://www.gnu.org/licenses/gpl-3.0.en.html for more information.

 THIRD PARTY SOFTWARE DISCLOSURE, ATTRIBUTIONS, COPYRIGHT NOTICES, AND LICENSES